 The mission of our Spine Physical Therapy Fellowship is to graduate advanced practitioners of spine physical therapy specialty practice who will express their education through excellence and leadership in the practice and teaching of clinical skills, expand the body of knowledge by participating in and/or conducting and disseminating clinically relevant research, and make a lasting contribution to society through service to their community and profession.

 The Spine Physical Therapy Fellowship Program is a 12-month clinical program (begins August) designed to accelerate the development of the clinician’s understanding and expertise in the comprehensive management of spinal disorders.
-The program is only one of five spine physical therapy fellowship programs nationwide to be accredited by the American Board of Physical Therapy Residency and Fellowship Education.
+The program is only one of three spine physical therapy fellowship programs nationwide to be accredited by the American Board of Physical Therapy Residency and Fellowship Education.
 It is the only program to include a comprehensive curriculum taught by world-class experts in the fields of physical therapy, medicine, surgery, dentistry, psychology, pharmacology and research.
 The program includes:

 Prospective Fellows must submit the following: